Postpartum

 Diastasis Recti

-Diastasis Recti (DR) is a separation of the 6-pack abs that can contribute to poor posture and may worsen low back pain, pelvic pain, and incontinence.
+Diastasis Recti (DR) is the stretching/thinning of the connective tissue between the 6-pack abs that can contribute to poor posture and may worsen low back pain, pelvic pain, and incontinence.
+DR has been associated with urinary incontinence, pelvic organ prolapse, &/or difficulty pushing during labor.

 DR risk factors include: